jkbonfield/rans_static/README.md

 Tested on an "Intel(R) Core(TM) i5-4570 CPU @ 3.20GHz" (from
-/proc/cpuinfo on Ubuntu Trusty) using Intel icc-15 compiler.
+/proc/cpuinfo on Ubuntu Trusty) using Gcc, Clang and Intel compilers.

 Also if cache memory is tight on your CPU, consider switching to the rans_uncompress_O1c_4x16() function instead of rans_uncompress_O1_sfb_4x16()